William-Cruz/Digital_Clock/README.md

 ### Prerequisites

-Any modern browser should work.
+Any modern browser should work

 ```
 I recommend Chrome.